Goal Setting for 2018

 Not all goals are going to be simple.
 It’s so helpful to use a planner so that you can physically write out your goals, make them attainable by deciding what needs to be done, and schedule out when each steps need accomplished.
 Review your goals for the year, then break them down into monthly to do’s and weekly to do’s.

-Our Any-Year Classic planner makes goal setting a breeze.
-Use the yearly goals page to write out 3-5 things you want to improve.
-Start with the first item on the list and decide the actionable steps that you need to complete.
-Write deadlines in the monthly view page.
-On harder goals, you can dive a little deeper and use the weekly view page to write out your tasks for each day in order to obtain the deadline you have that month.
+Our hand painted, open dated planner makes goal setting a breeze.
+Use the year page to write out 3-5 things you want to improve.
+Start with the first item on the list and decide the milestones that you need to complete.
+Write those milestones on the monthly calendar page.
+Use your monthly milestones to start creating your daily to do lists.
+Use the daily planner pages to note your tasks for each day in order to obtain the deadline you have that month.

 Are you ready to get started?
 Grab our planner and get 20% using code GOAL20 at checkout.
 How will you set goals for 2018?

 Subscribe in the footer below and we'll deliver the next post straight to your inbox.